 Missing Title

 The original BMV title has been lost — common when the home has been in the family for decades.
-Apply for a duplicate through the BMV using the home's VIN number (found on a metal plate attached to the frame).
+Apply for a duplicate through the BMV using the home's VIN number (found on a metal plate attached to the frame — this is the HUD data plate).

 Delinquent Property Taxes